 Whether you're looking for a spot to kayak in the Galveston Bay or want to get out for a waterfront hike with a view, Galveston Island State Park is one of the best spots to visit while vacationing on the Gulf Coast of Texas.

-Stop by for a couple of hours to ride bikes along the wetlands or stay from sunrise to sunset to enjoy the beach access, picnic areas, trails, and observation towers.
 This guide breaks down everything you need to know about the state park, from the best hikes to where to take a break on the sand.

 All About Galveston Island State Park

 The 2,000-acre Galveston Island State Park preserves the largest remaining tract of undeveloped land on the barrier island off the coast of Texas.
-This narrow section of the island has beach and bay access, as well as wetlands, prairies, and bayous to explore.
+This narrow section of the island has beach and bay access, as well as wetlands, coastal prairies, and bayous to explore.

 Visiting Galveston Island State Park

-Tickets and Entrance Fees
+Tickets & Entrance Fees

 Galveston Island State Park charges a $5 per person per day entrance fee for adults and teenagers.
 Kids aged 12 and under are free.
-If you plan to spend a few days at the state park or visit Texas often, the Texas State Parks Pass costs $70 for the year and includes admission to more than 80 parks.
-The pass is good for the holder and guests accompanying them in the same car, so families or groups that travel together may find that it's a good deal to invest in the annual permit.
+If you plan to spend a few days at the state park or visit Texas often, the Texas State Parks Pass costs $70 for the year and includes unlimited access to more than 80 lush outdoor spots for a full year.

-Dates and Hours of Admission
+Dates & Hours Of Admission

 Galveston Island State Park is all about the outdoors, so wear clothing that is comfortable for the season and appropriate for your planned activities.
-Galveston Island is warm enough for swimwear, shorts, and t-shirts for most of the spring through fall, but in winter you'll want to add long sleeves and a windbreaker or jacket for fishing and kayaking on colder days.
+Galveston Island is warm enough for swimwear, shorts, and t-shirts for most of the spring through fall, but in winter, you'll want to add long sleeves and a windbreaker or jacket for fishing and kayaking on colder days.

 If you only plan to hang out on the beach side of the park or walk a short trail, beach sandals will be fine, but wear sturdier sandals or sneakers for longer hikes.